 If you have not received your registration renewal notice please contact Council on 8372 5111 or log into Dogs and Cats Online to download your current renewal notice.

 Renew your dog's registration

-The City of Unley does not apply a fee for registering a pet cat in the Unley Council area, however you must record your contact details and your cat’s microchipping details in Dogs and Cats Online.
+The City of Unley does not apply a fee for registering a pet cat in the Unley Council area, however you must register your contact details and your cat’s microchipping details in Dogs and Cats Online.

 Renew your cat's registration